 What are eharmony users like?

 Because everyone knows that eharmony is all about getting married, and because of the relatively high cost of the service, it can be surmised that the great majority of users are very serious about getting married.
-Users also tend to be higher income and have a higher level of education than the general public.
+Premium (paid) members also tend to be higher income and have a higher level of education than the general public.

 Eharmony definitely has a conservative “vibe”, and people who consider themselves politically progressive will probably be put off by its refusal to accept lgbtq applicants.
 Progressives will likely be unimpressed by the fact that eharmony has now started a lgbtq subsidiary, since they did so only after having heir hand forced by a lawsuit.